raspberrypilearning/nature-rover/en/step_4.md

 --- task ---

-Look at the rovers' costumes.
+Look at the rover's costumes.
 There are six animations available.
 The rover can:
 - extend its arm
 - drill in the ground
 - suck in air